Quick baking tip-soften butter straight from the fridge for a few seconds in the microwave to get softened butter quickly without melting the butter.

 There is this spot on my counter where I leave my butter to warm when I have it intended for a baking project.
 But sometimes (many times) I will have an itch to bake something without previous planning.
 The trouble with that is that my butter is cold.
 Can you cream cold butter?
 Nope.
 In fact, I actually broke a beater blade on cold butter once.

 So what is a gal to do?

-Take the stick of butter straight from the fridge and put it into the microwave for give or take 12 seconds.
-You may need a little trial and error to get exactly the right amount of time for your particular microwave.
-Start with just 5 seconds, squeeze, and go from there.
-Softens the butter without melting it.
+Take the stick of butter straight from the fridge and put it in the microwave for give or take 12 seconds.
+You may need a little trial and error to get the exact right amount of time for your particular microwave.
+Start with just 5 seconds, squeeze your stick of butter, and go from there.
+A short time in the microwave softens the butter without melting it.

 If you’d like a copy of my FREE baker’s pantry checklist, sign up below and I’ll send it to you.
 I like to print a copy and keep it inside my pantry so I know what I have and what I need from the store.

 If you loved this post, share it on Facebook or Pinterest!